-Course objective: To impart learning about the principle and concept of conventional, non-conventional power plants and power plant economies.
+Course objective: To impart learning about the principle and concept of conventional, nonconventional power plants and power plant economies.
+To get familiarize with the concept of cogeneration.

 Introduction: Energy sources and their availability, Principle types of power plants, their special features and applications, Present status and future trends.